 A Weekend Well Spent at Scofield State Park

 Scofield State Park, nestled high in the Manti-La Sal Mountains on the northern edge of the Wasatch Plateau, is a little slice of paradise with year-round fun and activities.
-About 60 miles southeast of Provo, Utah, it’s a great place to spend a quiet, relaxing weekend or
+About 60 miles southeast of Provo, Utah, it’s a great place to spend a quiet, relaxing weekend or plan a family event or getaway with friends.
+You can easily find a row of great campsites all together, making it a perfect gathering spot for groups.

 A Little Bit of History

-In the 1870s, settlers were drawn to the area thanks to the large tracts of grazing land
+In the 1870s, settlers were drawn to the area thanks to the large tracts of grazing land available, and aptly named it Pleasant Valley.
+The park itself got its name from General Charles W. Scofield, a lumberjack who went on to become the president of Utah’s first coal mining company.

 During a mining boom in the 1920s, the town of Scofield was bustling.
 It featured a post office, 12 stores, four large hotels and a population of more than 6,000 residents.
 True to the Wild West, it also had 13 saloons.
 But the mines depleted, as they tend to do, and these days fewer than 50 people call Scofield home.
 It just adds to the peace and quiet of the area.